 The Aérobus is the fastest option connecting Beauvais airport to the Pershing car park at Porte Maillot.
-Buses are lined up outside the terminals and tickets can be purchased online in advance or at an Aérobus machines (15.90€ one way or 29€ for a round trip, free for kids up to 4 years).
+Buses are lined up outside the terminals, and tickets can be purchased online in advance or at an Aérobus machine (15.90€ one way or 29€ for a round trip, free for kids up to 4 years).
 Aérobuses leave every 20 to 25 minutes after each plane lands.
-When getting back to the airport from Porte Maillot count at least a 3h15 delay before your check-in time!
+When getting back to the airport from Porte Maillot, count at least a 3h15 delay before your check-in time!

 Another option is the TER train (Regional Express Train) from Beauvais railway station to Gare du Nord, but it implies you take a 5€ shuttle or a 20€ taxi to the station and then a 14€ train.
 The journey takes 1h20.

 Some cooler transfer options to and from Paris airports

 When living in Paris, I was also used to book the myDriver Airport Transfer Paris to find a chauffeur driver waiting for me in the arrivals hall with a name shield or in front of my door on Canal Sant Martin and load my suitcases… a very cool and relaxing transfer!
 Pre-book it, and you’ll see that most of the time, it’s not much more expensive than a regular taxi transfer.